Clients' Rights Advocate/Attorney

 The Client’s Rights Advocate provides advocacy services to persons with developmental disabilities who are clients of regional centers and to persons who reside in state developmental centers and community facilities.
 The Client’s Rights Advocate position will be located at or near an office of each regional center.
 The Client’s Rights Advocate positions are funded under the Department of Developmental Services (DDS) contract.

 Essential functions are the job responsibilities an employee must be able to perform, with or without reasonable accommodation.
 Clients' Rights Advocate essential functions include:

 - Assist and/or represent clients/families or provide technical advice to client representatives.

 - Ensure the rights of clients with developmental disabilities living in restrictive environments are preserved.

-- Investigate, facilitate, and report on findings on resolution of complaints of violation, withholding or denial of rights made by or on behalf of clients.
+- Investigate, facilitate, and report on findings on the resolution of complaints of violation, withholding, or denial of rights made by or on behalf of clients.

 - Advise the Regional Center Executive Director on the development and implementation of the Center’s clients’ rights assurance program pursuant to Title 17.

 Support – 30%

 - Generate, monitor and report on intakes containing demographic data and basic information.